ACEKaito1412/Resume-Ex/README.md

 ## License

-The software is released under the Un-License.
+The software is released under the UnLicense.

-UN-LICENSE
+UNLICENSE

 This is free and unencumbered software released into the public domain.